mozilla-services/ads-client-mobile-examples/docs/local_setup.md

 ### Build & Publish from Application Services to local Maven

-In order to test local changes to the application-services `ads-client` component, we can publish to a local Maven that the app can consume from.
+In order to test local changes to the application-services `ads-client` component, we can publish to a local Maven instance that the app can consume from.

 ### Setup